Menu

 • Supporting teammates in all zones

-• Covering teammates in the defensive zone when necessary
+• Covering teammates in the defensive zone when necessary - no fly by

 • Executing game situations: 3-on-2, 2-on-1, 1-on-0, power play (PP), penalty kill (PK)